 Susan Luong is the Administrative Officer for the Terner Center for Housing Innovation and an Executive Assistant to Faculty Director, Carol Galante.
 In this role she will be providing support in areas of finance, operations, office management, organizational development, fundraising, and communications for the Center.

 Prior to joining the Terner Center, Susan worked at the Haas School of Business, where she served as a Faculty Recruitment Administrator and Faculty Assistant prior to that, providing key support to a number of ladder faculty and senior staff.
 Before working at Haas, Susan led a STEM (Science, Technology, Engineering, and Math) course in an afterschool program at an Oakland public elementary school.

-Susan graduated from UC Berkeley with a degree in Molecular Cell Biology with the emphasis in Neurobiology in 2009.
+Susan graduated from UC Berkeley with a degree in Molecular Cell Biology with the emphasis in Neurobiology.

 SARAH MAWHORTER | POSTDOCTORAL SCHOLAR

 Sarah Mawhorter is a Postdoctoral Scholar at the Terner Center for Housing Innovation.
 She helps to manage a number of the Terner Center's research initiatives and data management systems, and works closely with the Terner Center's graduate student researchers.

 Sarah studies housing and neighborhoods, with a focus on the demographic forces that shape the housing market.
 She investigates the ways in which regional population shifts and housing supply constraints contribute to neighborhood change.
 Much of Sarah's research concerns the flexibility of the housing supply to meet changing housing needs.
 She combines methods from urban economics, demography, geography, and sociology in her research.